During this tutorial you will learn how to use s3fs as a client for Object Storage.

 There are four steps to configure and use s3fs:

-You can access Object Storage buckets using an API Token.
-Refer to Ho to generate an API Token for more information about it.
+You can access Object Storage buckets using API Key.
+Refer to How to generate API Key for more information about it.

 s3fs allows Linux and Mac OS X to mount an S3 bucket via FUSE. s3fs preserves the native object format for files, to be able to use them with other tools.